EmiRoberti77/hr_manager/README.md

-# Conversational HR Analytics — Architecture & Guide
+# HR Platform — Architecture & Guide

-A sample web application where HR managers ask questions in plain language about their company—headcount, turnover, holidays, individual employees—and receive **dynamic charts and tables**.
-The system is **read-only**: the agent interprets intent and chooses queries; it never writes HR data or executes arbitrary SQL.
+A sample **HR platform** with three capabilities:

+1. **Analytics** — managers ask questions in plain language and receive dynamic charts, tables, and maps (Cube + agent).
+2. **Training** — HR admins publish YouTube-based courses and assign them to teams; managers track completion.
+3. **Policies** — HR admins upload team-scoped PDF handbooks; managers query them via a **RAG chatbot** with citations.

+Analytics is **read-only** (the agent never writes HR data or executes arbitrary SQL).
+Training and Policies use direct Postgres access with their own security models.

-This document explains how the code works: services, data flows, the Cube semantic layer, security boundaries, and the agent loop.
+This document explains how the code works: services, data flows, security boundaries, and each module’s architecture.

 ---